Schwab Robo Advisor Review & Performance February 2021

-With over $43 billion in assets under management, Schwab Intelligent Portfolios is the second-largest direct-to-consumer robo advisor.
-It offers two service tiers: the first is digital-only and has no management fee, and the second (Schwab Intelligent Portfolios Premium) has a higher minimum and charges a monthly fee for access to live advisors.
-Through Intelligent Portfolios Premium, a client can work with an advisor to create custom financial plans for complex financial situations.
+With over $45 billion in assets under management, Schwab Intelligent Portfolios is the second-largest direct-to-consumer robo advisor.
+It offers two service tiers: the first is digital-only and has no management fee, and the second (Schwab Intelligent Portfolios Premium) has a minimum of $25,000 and charges a monthly fee of $30/mo (after a one-time initial planning fee of $300).

 - A high percentage of the portfolio is left in cash, which has hurt performance